• The mediator you hire to guide you through the divorce process is just as important as the decision to use mediation itself.

 Others require an initial retainer and will then bill you by the hour after that.

-There are even a few mediators like us who offer flat-fee pricing for their services so you can know up front exactly what your divorce mediation will cost from start to finish.
-An added benefit to this type of fee structure is that the mediator has no incentive to drag things out for the sake of their own financial gain.
+There are even a few mediators who offer flat-fee pricing for their services so you'll know up front what your divorce mediation will cost.

-While it’s common to want to compare the fees of various family law mediators, it’s important to recognize that it may be difficult to compare apples to apples based on the various factors described above.
+It’s common to want to compare the fees of various family law mediators, but it’s also important to recognize that it may be difficult to compare apples to apples based on the various factors described above.

 You will always find someone cheaper, but the bottom line is if you choose your mediator solely on their price, you may wind up sacrificing the quality of your agreement.